NEUIR/DebugEval/README.md

 # 1、DebugEval
-## 1.1 First we need to deploy the assessment model to the server.
+## 1.1 Firstly, we need to deploy the Models that need to be evaluated to the server.
 ```bash
 cd DebugEval/src/serve
 source source.sh